schoblaska/pico-8/README.md

 ln -s ~/projects/pico-8/src ~/Library/Application\ Support/pico-8/carts/gh
 ```

-To build cartridges, first build the PNG so that the includes are included correctly.
-Then load the PNG and build the HTML and JS files.
+To build cartridges, first build the PNG (in the PNG version, the includes are flattened into one file).
+Then load the PNG and build the HTML and JS files from that.

 ```
 # in PICO-8: